-What do I do if The Person Violates the Order by Contacting Me?
+What do I do if The Person Violates the Order by Contacting Me in Arizona?

 It is a crime in Arizona for a party to violate the terms of a protective order if they were served with the petition and order of protection before initiating the prohibited contact.
 Typically, the person violating the protective order is charged with a Class 1 misdemeanor.
 Repeated violations, however, can result in the filing of felony stalking or aggravated harassment charges.